tristanpwdennis/bactocap/README.md

 ```
 nextflow run main.nf -resume
 ```

+Note, I quite like running these scripts in screen sessions: https://linuxize.com/post/how-to-use-linux-screen/ This allows me to run the workflow, check on it periodically as it runs on the other screen, whilst I tool about doing other stuff.
+It also reduces the likelihood of that scenario where you accidentally close your laptop when you have a terminal session running and halt your analysis - TD

 ### Output

 The final vcfs and bam files will be published in the ```results``` directory in each dataset directory according to sample name